 It is beneficial to recite the mantra om mani padme hum, but while you are doing it, you should be thinking of its meaning, for the meaning of the six syllables is great and vast.
 The first, om, is composed of three letters, a, u, and m.
-These symbolise the practitioner’s impure body, speech, and mind; they also symbolise the pure exalted body, speech, and mind of a Buddha.
+These symbolise the practitioner’s impure body, speech and mind; they also symbolise the pure exalted body, speech and mind of a Buddha.

-Can impure body, speech, and mind be transformed into the pure, or are they entirely separate?
+Can impure body, speech and mind be transformed into the pure, or are they entirely separate?
 All Buddhas are cases of beings who were like ourselves and then in dependence on the path became enlightened; Buddhism does not assert that there is anyone who from the beginning is free from faults and possesses all good qualities.
-The development of pure body, speech, and mind comes from gradually leaving impure states and their being transformed into the pure.
+The development of pure body, speech and mind comes from gradually leaving impure states and their being transformed into the pure.

 The two syllables, padme, meaning lotus, symbolise wisdom.
 Just as a lotus grows forth from mud but is not sullied by the faults of mud, so wisdom is capable of putting you in a situation of non-contradiction, whereas there would be contradiction if you did not have wisdom.
-There is wisdom realising impermanence, wisdom realising that persons are empty of being self-sufficient or substantially existent, wisdom realising the emptiness of duality—that is to say, the lack of difference of entity between subject and object—and wisdom realising the emptiness of inherent existence.
+There is wisdom in realising impermanence, wisdom in realising that persons are empty of being self-sufficient or substantially existent, wisdom realising the emptiness of duality—that is to say, the lack of difference of entity between subject and object—and wisdom realising the emptiness of inherent existence.
 Though there are many different types of wisdom, the main one of all these is the wisdom realising emptiness.

 Purity must be achieved by an indivisible unity of method and wisdom, symbolised by the final syllable hum, which indicates indivisibility.
 According to the sutra system, this indivisibility of method and wisdom refers to wisdom affected by method and method affected by wisdom.
 In the mantra, or trantric vehicle, it refers to one consciousness in which there is the full form of both wisdom and method as one undifferentiable entity.
 In terms of the seed syllables of the five Conqueror Buddhas, hum is the seed syllable of Akshobhya—the immovable, the unfluctuating, that which cannot be disturbed by anything.